ChrisVo/cpfile/README.md

 # cpfile

-A simple command-line tool for macOS that copies files to the clipboard, allowing you to paste them into applications like Finder, email clients, and more.
+🍎 **macOS Only** - A simple command-line tool for macOS that copies files to the clipboard, allowing you to paste them into applications like Finder, email clients, and more.

+> ⚠️ **Platform Requirement**: This tool only works on macOS (Mac computers) as it uses Apple's AppleScript technology.
+It will not work on Windows or Linux.

 ## Features